Day 1 – Caesarea

 Day 7 – Bethlehem / Ein Karem

-Our last day could be devoted to a visit of the Church of Nativity and the Shepherds’ Field in Bethlehem (done by a Palestinian Guide), or a visit to the archaeological highlights at the Israel Museum , especially the display of the Dead Sea Scrolls (“Shrine of the Book” ), the Model of the Second Temple and discoveries related to Pontius Pilate , Caiaphas , and Crucifixion .
+When we return to Jerusalem we could also visit the archaeological highlights at the Israel Museum , especially the display of the Dead Sea Scrolls (“Shrine of the Book” ), the Model of the Second Temple and discoveries related to Pontius Pilate , Caiaphas , and Crucifixion.